City Supermarket, Inc.

-CSI has 3 shopping malls and 18 branches.
+CSI includes 3 shopping malls and 22 retails.

 Stadia

 CSI Stadia is the largest purpose-built facility in Northern Luzon.
 An ideal venue for special events like wedding receptions, baptisms, rallies, conferences, trade shows and concerts.
 In Lucao District, Dagupan, Pangasinan, it is close to towns and other provinces in Northern and Central Luzon.

 It is one of the most modern conference and sports center in Ilocos Region.
 Benedict Loy, national president of the Philippine Institute of Architects (PIA), described the structure as "the largest, most beautiful and most sophisticated convention center in Northern Luzon".

 Sari-Sari Store Fair

 Sari-Sari Store Fair is a yearly activity held at the CSI Stadia in Dagupan, with at least 50 suppliers participating to market their products at discount prices.

 DOLE and the Department of Trade and Industry have been partnering with CSI for the annual fair, which started in 2007.

 Other activities during the event include free seminars and training on entrepreneurship, cooking demonstrations, and activities for children.